Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Experimental Evaluation and Analysis

 \subsubsection{Experiment platform}

-All of the experiments in this work were extended on MATLAB R2019a.
+The large-scale evaluation experiments in this work were extended on MATLAB R2019a.
 The main hardware consists of a single Intel Core i7-8700K CPU, 32GB RAM, and an NVIDIA RTX 2080 GPU.